Hso Khan Pha

-Prince Hso Khan Pha of Yawnghwe (စဝ်ခမ်းဖ, aka Tiger; 15 April 1938 – 4 October 2016) was a prince of Yawnghwe.
+Prince Hso Khan Pha of Yawnghwe (စဝ်ခမ်းဖ, Tiger; 15 April 1938 – 4 October 2016) was a prince of Yawnghwe.
 He was a son of Sao Shwe Thaik, the last Saopha of Yawnghwe and Sao Nang Hearn Kham, the Mahadevi (consort).
 He was a consulting geologist based in Canada.

 Education

 His education was first started at a local school in Yawnghwe (Nyaung Shwe) at convents run by Roman Catholic Church nuns at Kalaw and Hsenwi (Theinni) in the Shan State.
 Later in 1949, he attended The Doon School at Dehra Dun (Dehradun) in India, graduating in 1954; studied for two years at Rangoon University; attended the Bell School of Languages at Cambridge, England, and the Cambridgeshire Technical College; graduated in 1964 from the University of Keele, England, with a BA (Hons) in Geology and Political Institutions.